shrishrirang/azure-mobile-apps-node/src/data/contributor.md

 - create appropriate schema as specified by the `columns` property of the table configuration,
 - insert items into the table specified by the `seed` property of the table configuration,
 - perform any other table initialization, such as index creation

+### schema

+    function () { }

+The schema function should resolve to an object with the following example structure:

+    {
+        name: 'table1',
+        properties: [
+            { name: "stringColumn", type: "string" },
+            { name: "numberColumn", type: "number" },
+            { name: "booleanColumn", type: "boolean" },
+            { name: "datetimeColumn", type: "datetime" }
+        ]
+    }

+The schema function is currently only required to support swagger functionality.

 ## Consuming the Data Provider